 The personal medication records reviewed at the inspection were accurate and up to date.
-In line with best practice, a second member of staff had checked and signed the personal medication records when they were written and updated to confirm that they were accurate.
+In line with safe practice, a second nurse had checked and signed the personal medication records when they were written and updated to confirm that they were accurate.
+Some obsolete personal medication records had not been cancelled and archived.
+This is necessary to ensure that staff do not refer to obsolete directions in error and administer medicines incorrectly to the patient.
+Nurses agreed to action this immediately.